gurunandan-bhat/sethu/content/_index.md

 hdrImage = 'sethu-cover.png'
 +++

 ### In India, over 2.2 million children live with developmental disabilities.
-More children are identified every year but many go undiagnosed.
+More children are identified every year but many go undiagnosed

 - Most don’t get the support they need.
 - Families are overwhelmed.
 Schools are unprepared.
 And stigma keeps too many children hidden from view.